LuNeder/Kai/README.md

 # Kai
-Kai automatically splits a big text into multiple chunks with exactly 500 characters (for Mastodon) and 280 characters (for Twitter), automatically numbering them with your layout choice, and then toots and tweets them into a mastodon and twitter thread.
+Kai automatically splits a big text into multiple chunks with exactly 500 characters (for Mastodon - configurable) and 280 characters (for Twitter), automatically numbering them with your layout choice, and then toots and tweets them into a mastodon and twitter thread.

 # Usage
 Write the text you want to toot and/or tweet on the "tweet" file.